Andy Burnham decision ‘done and dusted’, insists minister amid Labour anger

 Housing Secretary Steve Reed rejected suggestions that denying the Greater Manchester Mayor a run in the upcoming Gorton and Denton contest stemmed from fears of a challenge to Sir Keir Starmer’s leadership.

-The Prime Minister is facing a backlash within Labour ranks over the decision, with dozens of MPs and several peers understood to have signed a letter saying there is “no legitimate reason” for preventing Mr Burnham’s candidacy.
+The Prime Minister is facing a Labour backlash over the decision, with dozens of MPs and several peers understood to have signed a letter saying there is “no legitimate reason” for preventing Mr Burnham’s bid.

 Speaking to broadcasters on Tuesday, Mr Reed said MPs who had signed the letter are “entitled to their view”, but that it is “reasonable” for people in Manchester to have the mayor continue in his existing role until the end of his term.

-“They’re entitled to their view, of course they are, but Labour’s ruling National Executive Committee took the decision this weekend that it is better for Andy Burnham to continue to serve out his full four-year term as mayor of Manchester,” he told BBC Breakfast.

-Asked whether the move was linked to anxieties about the prospect of a challenge to Sir Keir’s position, he told Times Radio: “No, it’s got absolutely nothing to do with that at all.”
+Asked whether the move was linked to anxieties about the prospect of a leadership challenge, he told Times Radio: “No, it’s got absolutely nothing to do with that at all.”

 He added: “(Mr Burnham) made a commitment to serve that four-year term, and it’s reasonable that the people of Manchester should have him continuing doing, frankly, the outstanding job that he’s doing until his term comes to an end.